Loulou (film): Release

 Loulou received its screening at the New York Film Festival on 8 October 1980.
 On 17 May 2016, Cohen Film Collection released Loulou on DVD as part of their "Films of Maurice Pialat" collection.

 Reception

 The review aggregator website Rotten Tomatoes gives the film a score of 88%, based on eight reviews, with an average rating of 7.4 out of 10.

 When the film was released on DVD, Peter Bradshaw of The Guardian wrote "There is something a little dated about the movie's look now; it is, however, effortlessly watchable."
-In a negative review, Matthew Leyland of BBC writes, "So much potential for melodrama, yet Pialat never makes us feel like we're watching a soap opera."
+Matthew Leyland of BBC writes, "So much potential for melodrama, yet Pialat never makes us feel like we're watching a soap opera."

 Time Out called it, "challenging, absorbing example of the awkward beauty."
 On 8 February 2024, Time Out ranked it as number 67 on its list of "The 100 best French movies of all time".